NathanQ/jquery-ui-datepicker-only/README.md

 ## Install

-You can install this package either with `bower` and requires jQuery.
+You can install this package with `bower` and requires jQuery.

 ```shell
 bower install jquery-ui-datepicker-only --save